TobyAdd/WebCamViewSecond/README.md

 # WebCamViewSecond
-Second version of program written on Delphi.
+Second version of program coded on Delphi.